Francisella tularensis: Virulence factors

 The virulence mechanisms for F. tularensis have not been well characterized.
 Like other intracellular bacteria that break out of phagosomal compartments to replicate in the cytosol, F. tularensis strains produce different hemolytic agents, which may facilitate degradation of the phagosome.
 A hemolysin activity, named NlyA, with immunological reactivity to Escherichia coli anti-HlyA antibody, was identified in biovar F. t. novicida.
 Acid phosphatase AcpA has been found in other bacteria to act as a hemolysin, whereas in Francisella, its role as a virulence factor is under vigorous debate.

 F. tularensis contains type VI secretion system (T6SS), also present in some other pathogenic bacteria.

 It also contains a number of ATP-binding cassette (ABC) proteins that may be linked to the secretion of virulence factors.
 F. tularensis uses type IV pili to bind to the exterior of a host cell and thus become phagocytosed.
 Mutant strains lacking pili show severely attenuated pathogenicity.

 The expression of a 23-kD protein known as IglC is required for F. tularensis phagosomal breakout and intracellular replication; in its absence, mutant F. tularensis cells die and are degraded by the macrophage.
 This protein is located in a putative pathogenicity island regulated by the transcription factor MglA.

 F. tularensis, in vitro, downregulates the immune response of infected cells, a tactic used by a significant number of pathogenic organisms to ensure their replication is (albeit briefly) unhindered by the host immune system by blocking the warning signals from the infected cells.
 This downmodulation of the immune response requires the IglC protein, though again the contributions of IglC and other genes are unclear.
 Several other putative virulence genes exist, but have yet to be characterized for function in F. tularensis pathogenicity.

-Unlike most Gram-negative bacteria with 6 fatty acyl tails, the lipopolysaccharide (LPS) of F. tularensis contains only for atypically long acyl chains.
+Unlike most Gram-negative bacteria with 6 fatty acyl tails, the lipopolysaccharide (LPS) of F. tularensis contains only 4 atypically long acyl chains.
 This abnormal LPS is poorly recognized by the host, and fails to trigger the robust immune response that most LPS triggers.